 The proposal to legalize online gambling in the Great Lakes State would require all iGaming servers to be physically located within existing land-based casino properties, therefore bypassing the need for a statewide referendum vote to authorize a gambling expansion.

-Such server location clauses are important to granting online poker and casino games a regulated outlet in Michigan, as residents narrowly approved casino activity in 1996 by a 51.5 percent to 48.5 percent ballot initiative.
+Such server location clauses are important to establishing legal online casinos in Michigan, as residents narrowly approved casino activity in 1996 by a 51.5 percent to 48.5 percent ballot initiative.
 A referendum to formally legalize online poker and casino games without requiring iGaming servers to be located within licensed (or compacted) Michigan land-based casinos would complicate the process, although questions related to the constitutionality of Michigan’s proposed legislative workaround remain.

 Louisiana lawmakers, on the other hand, are opting to forego potential constitutional challenges by putting such measures to a parish-wide vote.
 What this means is that Louisiana could become the first US statewide jurisdiction to partially offer regulated DFS and/or online gambling.

 Louisiana has a total of 64 parishes (commonly recognized as “counties” in other US states).
 Assuming some regions would approve iGaming measures while other parishes would not, the potential for a patchwork regulatory environment in that state raises a number of questions: